Meet Sally Soprano

 – Dawn Effron, adjunct professor at New England Law Boston

-What do you think about role-play simulation?
+What do you think about role-play simulation as a teaching tool?
 Let us know in the comments.

 Originally published in 2014.